prateek-works/to-do/README.md

-# to do list
+# to do list using html css and js

- tools used-
-.html
-.css
-.js

 The app is hosted at this URL-